 Notes on risk management

-Risk management and control of investment of financial assets
+Risk management and control of risks in investment of financial assets

 Investment activities are exposed to risks, which risk management seeks to identify, measure and limit.
 In managing these risks, the Bank of Finland uses widely employed risk management methods, market and credit risk models as well as sensitivity analyses.

 Risks to investment activities are reported daily to the persons involved in operational investment activities and monthly to the Bank of Finland Board.
 Developments in investment returns are reported monthly to the persons involved in investment activities and the Board member responsible for investment activities.
-Returns are considered quarterly in the Markets Committee, chaired by the Board member responsible for investment activities.
+Returns are considered every quarter in the Markets Committee, chaired by the Board member responsible for investment activities.
 The Board discusses risks and returns twice a year.
 Cases of non-compliance with the limits imposed are reported immediately.
-An extensive report on total financial risks is submitted to the Board at quarterly intervals.
+A report on total financial risks is submitted to the Board at quarterly intervals.

 Decision-making framework for investment of financial assets and risk management, and various risk committees